t-beigbeder/otvl_cabri/README.md

 ## Main features

-- Cabri manages data storage on external devices such as USB drives and using Cloud Storage services compatible with Amazon S3
+- Cabri manages data storage on local and external devices such as USB drives, or using Cloud Storage services compatible with Amazon S3
-- Cabri synchronizes local data files with those external storage systems and external storage systems between each other possibly in both directions at the same time
+- Cabri provides a data synchronization service between those storage systems, synchronization may be unidirectional or bidirectional
-- Storage is incremental
+- Storage is incremental, no data is lost until you decide to remove some parts of the history
 - Storage may be encrypted, relying on public keys, meaning no secrets need to be shared

 ## Tooling